All Episodes

 Nor do I believe that about China.

-I think they're mercantile, I think they're an adversary, but I believe this regime is founded on a religious ideology that makes them religious Nazis.
+But I believe this regime is founded on a religious ideology that makes them religious Nazis.

-They're being told by their version of Islam to destroy the Jewish state, to drive out the infidels, and to purify Islam.
+They're being told by their version of Islam to destroy the Jewish state, to drive out the infidels and to purify Islam.

 They're not elected.

-It's a theocracy, they mean what they say.
+They mean what they say.

 Four presidents have said Iran can't have a nuclear weapon.